 The dog, though, didn’t quite approve of them.
-It growled at them mistrustfully, although did let them pass to their room.
-It did, however, decide to take upon itself the responsibility of my security.
-The brown dog moved from its spot and settled right in front of my door.
+It growled at them mistrustfully, although it did let them pass to their room.
+The brown dog did, however, decide to take upon itself the responsibility of my security.
+It moved from its spot and settled right in front of my door.
 None could pass the corridor to my door without crossing it.

 I couldn’t help but smile at that.
 Tired as I was, it was unnecessary but comforting nonetheless.
 I settled in for the night after a good rubdown with the Tiger Balm, took both thick blankets in the double room, and cocooned myself in my thermal liner under them.
 And only then was I warm.

 When I woke the next morning, the loyal little brown dog was still there.

 *colloquial Malay, meaning ‘it’s not gentlemanly… surely we can’t let a woman carry our load…‘

 Carbon offsetting information to Pokhara, Nepal